 Flu-like symptoms - fatigue, fever, aches, general run-down feeling, nausea 2 to 7 days after exposure

 You can get treatment for the symptoms, but you cannot cure the disease.
 You have it for life.
 Recurrences cause physical and emotional stress.

 More than 90% infected with HSV-2 have recurrence during first year.

 There is no treatment that can cure herpes, but antiviral medications can shorten and prevent outbreaks during the period of time the person takes the medication.
-In addition, daily suppressive therapy for symptomatic herpes can reduce, but not eliminate the transmission to partners.
+In addition, daily suppressive therapy for symptomatic herpes can reduce, but not eliminate, the transmission to partners.

-If an infected woman has a baby, 30-50% of vaginally delivered infants become infected.
-The baby picks up the infection during the birth process, the baby may be mentally retarded or have neurological problems, though it’s rare.
+If an infected woman has a baby, 30 to 50% of vaginally delivered infants become infected.
+The baby picks up the infection during the birth process.
+The baby may have mental disabilities or have neurological problems, though it’s rare.
 Doctors can deliver the baby by C-section to avoid infecting the baby.
-50% cases of newborn infection occurs to mothers with no known history of genital infection.
+Half of the cases of newborn infection occur to mothers with no known history of genital herpes infection.
 (Source: Harger JH.
-Genital herpes simplex infections.
+“Genital herpes simplex infections.”
 In: Mead PB, Hager WD, Faro S, eds.
 Protocols for infectious Diseases in Obstetrics and Gynecology.
 2nd ed.
-Malden, MA: Blackwell Science; 2000:366-379.
+Malden, MA: Blackwell Science; 2000:366-379

-10. How can herpes be prevented?
+8. How can genital herpes be prevented?

 The most effective way to avoid transmission of sexually transmitted diseases, including genital herpes, is to abstain from sexual activity until marriage.